Instruments and Teachers

 - Renaissance reeds, recorder / Bernhard Stilz

-In case you want to discuss suitable program or you have questions regarding the course contents, please contact the organizers.
+In case you want to discuss suitable program or you have questions regarding the course contents, or want to hire an instrument, please contact the organizers.
 We will give you the contact information of your teacher.

 Viol (viola da gamba), violoncello